eaut/efistub/README.md

 ```
 efibootmgr -v
 ```
-and check that the files vmlinuz-linux, intel-ucode.img and initramfs-linux.img reside on the ESP with
+and check that the files linux-boot-signed.efi resides on the ESP with
 ```
 ls -l /boot/efi/EFI/arch
 ```